VizierDB/web-api-async/doc/configuration.md

         row_limit: Default row limit for requests that read datasets
         max_row_limit: Maximum row limit for requests that read datasets (-1 = all)
         max_file_size: Maximum size for file uploads (in byte)
+packages: # List of package declarations
+    - declarations: File containing declaration of package commands
+      parameters: Package specific configuration parameters
+engine:
+    moduleName: Name of the module containing the used engine
+    className: Class name of the used engine
+    properties: Dictionary of engine specific configuration properties
+debug: Flag indicating whether server is started in debug mode
+logs:
+    server: Log file for Web Server
 ```

 Note that a package declaration file can contain multiple packages.
 The *parameters* that are associated with a *declarations* element in the *packages* list will be passed to the constructor of the package engine for each of the packages in the file.